 A strong marriage of 2 decades with a wife 25 years younger

-Are you sad that at your age, many people have become grandparents and after retirement, they live comfortably, but Meritorious Artist Phu Don still has to work hard?
+Are you sad that at your age, many people have become grandparents and have a comfortable life after retirement, while Meritorious Artist Phu Don still has to work hard?

 - Everyone has their own life, I never compare myself with others.
 If someone is happier, I'm happy for them.

-My family's life is still full of difficulties.
-It's far from enjoying or being comfortable because my two children are still in school age.
+My family life is still full of difficulties.
+It is far from enjoying or being comfortable because my two children are still in school age.

-But I'm not sad or sorry because of that.
+But I'm not sad or hurt because of that.
 Life is like that, everyone has hard times and happy times.

 At the age of 45, Meritorious Artist Phu Don just got married.
 His wife is 25 years younger than him and does not work in the arts (Photo: Facebook character).

 Normally, married life is not without its ups and downs.
-You and your wife are 25 years apart in age.
+You and your wife have a 25-year age gap.
 Have you ever had conflicts and arguments to the point of wanting to break up?

 - No one would believe it, but we've lived together for 20 years now and have never had a loud argument or conflict.

 Many people keep asking me: "What is the secret to a happy life when you are 25 years older than your wife?".
-Honestly, I don't have any secrets or tricks of my own.
+Honestly, I don't have any secret or trick of my own.

 I think the important thing is to love and devote yourself to your family.
-You have to sympathize, understand and trust each other.
+Be sympathetic, understanding and trust each other.

-What about you, when you return home, do you support your wife with housework or do you think it is women's work?
+And you, when you come back home, do you support your wife with housework or do you think it's women's work?

 - You may not know, in Hanoi, Thuy Khue's boys are famous for being very skillful, so almost everyone can do housework.
 I am no exception!

-I don't mind doing anything: from cooking, cleaning the house to doing the laundry for my wife.
+I do not mind doing anything for my wife: from cooking, cleaning the house to doing the laundry.
 That is fairness and sharing in married life.

-The happy home of Meritorious Artist Phu Don's family (Photo: Facebook character).
+The happy home of Meritorious Artist Phu Don's family (Photo: Character's Facebook).

 Is it difficult or tiring to pamper a wife younger than you when you marry her?